uc-wilso6jm/it3038c-scripts/README.md

 # Welcome To My Page

-Here's some cute pictures of my puppy until I figure out what I actually want to put here.
+Can't believe I actually got this to work.